 Don’t be expecting to see any photos of either child in the press or the cook books though.
 “The last book was about me and my son’s survival and that’s why it included pictures of him.
 But I embargoed press pictures when Jonny started school this year.”

 Jack adds that the absent parents of both children would prefer it if the children are kept out of the books and the papers.
-I ask how Jack gets on with Allegra’s ex-wife (and Delilah’s mum) Susi and she says they all get on like a house on fire and all four parents, including Jonny‘s dad, hang out together some weekends “because that’s what the kids want.”
+I ask how Jack gets on with Allegra’s ex-wife (and Delilah’s mum) Susi and she says they all get on like a house on fire.
+All four parents, including Jonny‘s dad, hang out together some weekends “because that’s what the kids want”.
 Bloody hell, I’m so impressed that all the grown-ups are acting like…well, civilised grown-ups.

-I mention that I’d spotted a pile of Jack’s first book, 100 Budget Recipes, at one of the food banks in Nelson and ask her if Penguin will be sending out copies of her new book to the food banks as well.
+I mention that I’d spotted a pile of Jack’s first book, 100 Budget Recipes, at one of the food banks in Nelson.
+I ask her if Penguin will be sending out copies of her new book to the food banks as well.

-“Actually that was an initiative started by readers.
+“Actually readers starter that initiative.
 People said they were going to buy two copies of the book so they could give one to their local foodbank.
-I produced recipe cards from my last book for the Trussell Trust network, but for this book all the recipes will appear on the blog or in my Guardian column.
+I produced recipe cards from my last book for the Trussell Trust network.
+But for this book all the recipes will appear on the blog or in my Guardian column.
 I’m not precious in any way about my recipes, as some chefs can be.”

 “It’s all such a massive minefield.
 I always ask people to buy my books through HIVE which is an online site for local, independent book stores.”

-HIVE do offer some discount on the hefty retail price but will really only appeal to those who can afford to put ethics before cost and those independent bookstores that HIVE represents are dwindling thanks to companies like Amazon.
+HIVE do offer some discount on the hefty retail price but will really only appeal to those who can afford to put ethics before cost.
+Those independent bookstores that HIVE represents are dwindling thanks to companies like Amazon.

-Karen wanted to know the significance of Jack’s tattoos and I want to know about one in particular which features a suited person with a goldfish bowl for a head – complete with goldfish.
-Jack had courted Allegra on Twitter after naming her son’s goldfish after her and I ask if the tattoo is an homage to her new girlfriend.
+Karen wanted to know the significance of Jack’s tattoos.
+I want to know about one in particular which features a suited person with a goldfish bowl for a head – complete with goldfish.
+Jack had courted Allegra on Twitter after naming her son’s goldfish after her.
+I ask if the tattoo is an homage to her new girlfriend.
 “Not at all, it’s from an album cover by Counting Crows who were the soundtrack to my growing up.
 It’s actually a very private tattoo as it’s usually covered by clothing.”

 For the life in me I can’t remember how I know about it or where I saw the image.
 When I try to find it again it seems to have disappeared into the internet ether.

-In the end Jack talks for nearly 45 minutes (I’d been warned I would probably only have 15) and only stops when a Penguin publicist reminds her that she has a mountain of books to sign.
+In the end Jack talks for nearly 45 minutes (I’d been warned I would probably only have 15).
+She only stops when a Penguin publicist reminds her that she has a mountain of books to sign.
 So no time off to celebrate publication day then?
 Not in the slightest.
-“We had a celebratory bowl of porridge with the kids this morning and did three cheers with our spoons and that was it.
+“We had a celebratory bowl of porridge with the kids this morning and did three cheers with our spoons.
+That was it.
 I haven’t even had a launch party and will probably just have dinner with friends at some point to celebrate.”